XD-11

 First, you'll notice the super-soft leatherette exterior when you pick it up.
 It feels more like a glove than a camera.
 And when you take a picture, you'll notice the new, quiet, vertical, metal Seiko shutter.
 OK, so you WON'T notice it; but you SHOULD notice that you don't notice it.
 Then you'll notice that the XD-11 takes a detachable motor drive -- the first Minolta camera to offer this feature.
 The motor drives on the earlier models were permanently attached.

 But the XD-11 is not an improved, smaller XE-7.
-There are several style and feature changes that make each of these two cameras desireable, in their own way.
+There are several style and feature changes that make each of these two cameras desirable, in their own way.
 For example, the needle display of the XE-7 is gone.
 It is replaced with an LED scale which has its pluses and minuses.
 The LED's are easy to see in the dark, but the shutter speeds next to them are not.
 The LED display drains a lot more battery power and it protrudes into the picture area.
 But otherwise the viewfinder is similar to the XE-7.
 And, in fact, the XD-11 viewfinder display changes depending on the exposure mode selected.

 In aperture-preferred mode, the manually-selected f-stop is displayed on the bottom of the viewfinder and the shutter speed that will be automatically selected is displayed on the LED scale on the right.